vincenteof/vincenteof-obsidian/400 - Zettelkasten/Lighter Points.md

 Lighter also airdrops memecoins.
 We can assume the total points are 10M, and the total supply for the meme coin is 1B, and half of it airdrops to points, so each point get 0.5B / 10M = 50 tokens.

+We confirm that the first round of airdrop will be 25% ~ 30%.
 # References
 #### valuation
 https://x.com/c_dylanber/status/1957269172515385809